 The passes were handed out part of a large outreach campaign, one of the many the company has commissioned in the last years to raise awareness about the advantages of commuting on public transport.

 The campaigners put together 30.000 toy cars (one for each free pass given away) so that the audience could visualise the impact of the initiative.

 The passes were only valid for a two week period, and could be used on trams, busses, or ferries.

-Joakim Gustafsson, Marketing and Communications project leader at Vasttrafik, stated that such campaigns are intended to be a complementary tool to their ongoing efforts to improve services with more vehicles, lines, and higher frequency.
+Project leader at Vasttrafik Mr. Joakim Gustafsson says that the campaigns are meant to be a complementary tool to their ongoing efforts to improve services with more mass transit vehicles, routes, and higher service frequency.

-Vasttrafik has organised 30 similar ‘test ride’ campaigns since 2010, and it claims positive results which have yielded a higher number of customers.
+Vasttrafik organised 30 similar ‘test ride’ campaigns since 2010, claiming positive results yielding a higher number of customers.

-In an effort to simplify its ticket scheme, the company recently announced that all current 70 zones that its network covers will be merged into a 3-zone classification, namely A, B and C. The change will come into effect in autumn 2020.
+In an effort to simplify the ticketing scheme, the company recently announced that all current 70 transport zones will be merged into a 3-zone classification, namely A, B and C. The change will come into effect in autumn 2020.